MTH210 Probability and Statistics

 Lead Faculty: Dr. Igor Ya Subbotin

 Course DescriptionAn introduction to statistics and probability theory.
-Covers simple probability distributions, conditional probability (Bayes Rule), independence, expected value, binomial distributions, the Central Limit Theorem, hypothesis testing, sampling and analysis of variance.
-Assignments may utilize the MiniTab software, or text-accompanying course-ware STATDISK for DOS PCs.
+Covers simple probability distributions, conditional probability (Bayes Rule), independence, expected value, binomial distributions, the Central Limit Theorem, hypothesis testing.
+Assignments may utilize the MiniTab software, or text-accompanying course-ware.
 Computers are available at the Universityand#xbf;s computer lab.
 Calculator with statistical functions is required.

 - Use statistical vocabulary.